 Academic Support Services at UVa-Wise is provided through The Tutor Connection, Student Support Services, Disability Services, and The Writing Center.
 Free tutoring to all UVa-Wise students and additional academic supports for students who qualify for Student Support Services and Disability Services are available.
 The Writing Center focuses on interdisciplinary writing supports at all levels.
 Visit www.uvawise.edu/academics/support for more information.

 What is the NRHH?

 The National Residence Hall Honorary (NRHH) chapter at UVa-Wise recognizes the top 1% of residential student leaders.
-These students have contributed vast amounts of time and energy to the residence life program at the College through their numerous involvements including, but not limited to, RA positions, RHA, program & conference participation, and the Campus Judicial Board.
+These students have contributed vast amounts of time and energy to the residence life program at the College through their numerous involvements including, but not limited to, RA positions, RHA, program & conference participation, and the Student Conduct Board.

 What is the RHA?

 The Residence Hall Association is an elected student body responsible for campus wide residential programming.
 RHA is affiliated with the following state, regional and national collegiate residence hall associations – VACURH, SAACURH, and NACURH.

 RHA conducts several annual fundraisers to provide you reasonably-priced linen and shower kits, as well as surprises from home to welcome you to campus, celebrate your birthday, and help de-stress for final exams.
 Look on line or watch for more information near the start of the semester!